BSN-Spartan/NC-Ethereum/README.md

 ## Introduction

 A Non-Cryptocurrency Public Chain is a transformed public chain framework based on an existing public chain.
 Gas Credit transfers are not permitted between standard wallets.
-There will be no cryptocurrency incentives for mining or participating in consensus.
+There are no cryptocurrency incentives for mining or participating in consensus.
+On Spartan Network, there are three Non-Cryptocurrency Public Chains at launch.
+We except to add more in the forseenable forture.

 ## 1. About Spartan-I Chain (Powered by NC Ethereum)

-This document is a guide to install, configure and run a full node in the Non-Cryptocurrency (NC ETH) public blockchain.
-The Non-Cryptocurrency Ethereum blockchain is a blockchain compatible with Ethereum but runs independently from the public Ethereum blockchain.
-Full Nodes can freely join and exit the Spartan Network, synchronize block information of the entire chain and submit transaction requests to the network.
+This document is a guide to install, configure and run an full node in the Spartan-I Chain, which is powered by NC Ethereum.
+The Spartan-I Chain is a blockchain compatible with Ethereum that run independently from the public Ethereum blockchain.
+Full Nodes, which can freely join and exit the Spartan Network, synchronize block information of the entire chain and submit transaction requests to the network.

-A full node of Non-Cryptocurrency Ethereum runs an EVM (Ethereum Virtual Machine) that allows developers to create smart contracts by solidity coding language in the blockchain.
-Also, different tools and wallets available for Ethereum (such as Truffle, HardHat, Metamask, etc…) can be used in the Non-Crypto Ethereum public blockchain.
+A Spartan-I full node runs an EVM (Ethereum Virtual Machine) that allows developers to use Solidity programming language to create smart contracts that are compatible with the Ethereum network.
+Also, all the different tools and wallets available for Ethereum (such as Truffle, HardHat, Metamask, etc…) can be directly used with Spartan-I Chain.

-Each Ethereum network has two identifiers, a network ID and a chain ID.
-Although they are often set to the same value, they are used for different purposes.
-The peer-to-peer communication between nodes uses the network ID, while the transaction signature process uses the chain ID.
+Ethereum-based networks have two identifiers, a network ID and a chain ID.
+Although they often have the same value, they have different uses.
+Peer-to-peer communication between nodes uses the network ID, while the transaction signature process uses the chain ID.
 NC ETH Network ID = Chain ID  = 9090

 Below is the instruction for Linux.